 Like the brain, computer science major Ayla Nickerson's path has been somewhat two-sided.
 On one side, there's a deep desire to understand how the mind works.
 The other, spurred by an introductory computer science course, seeks to develop this understanding through the mechanics of programming and mathematical models.
-Together, Ayla will develop the skills needed to further our understanding Alzheimer's disease.
+Together, Ayla will develop the skills needed to further explore Alzheimer's disease.

-"I remember drawing the cross section [of the brain] from the top and labeling it, even though I didn't know what any of it meant.
+I remember drawing the cross section [of the brain] from the top and labeling it, even though I didn't know what any of it meant.
 I wrote little blurbs, using actual textbooks about the brain.
-To this day, I still have those drawings."
+To this day, I still have those drawings.

 "People have built computers from the ground up for years, so when something breaks you know how to fix it.
 I want to use what I've learned in computer science, bioinformatics and neuroscience to build models of the mind to understand what happens when the mind breaks down."